sehr-abrar/sehr-abrar/README.md

 <img src="https://github.com/sehr-abrar/sehr-abrar/blob/main/profile.jpeg" alt="Sehr Abrar" width="350" align="left" />

 🎓 Computer Science @ City College of New York '26 (Macaulay Honors)
-🤖 AI Robotics Research Intern @ Cornell Tech (SROP '25)
+🤖 AI Studio Fellow @ The Estée Lauder Companies Inc.
-📊 Break Through Tech AI Fellow (Cornell Tech)
+📊 Prev AI & Robotics Intern @ Cornell Tech
-💡 Passionate about AI, human-centered design, and educational equity
+💡 Passionate about AI and human-centered design

 I’m a first-gen Pakistani-American CS student working at the intersection of AI, UX, and social good.
-Currently interning at Cornell Tech with the [Interaction Research Lab](https://irl.tech.cornell.edu/), I prototype service robots and explore how people interact with intelligent systems through language and movement.
+Currently an AI Studio Fellow at The Estée Lauder Companies Inc. via the [Break Through Tech](https://www.breakthroughtech.org/programs/the-ai-program/) AI Program., I prototype service robots and explore how people interact with intelligent systems through language and movement.

 As the **former President of [ACM at CCNY](https://beaverscode.club/)**, I led a 500+ member tech org and built spaces for students to learn ML, cybersecurity, web dev, and more through hands-on workshops and speaker events.
 Whether designing interfaces or building models, I care deeply about impact, clarity, and collaboration.